nidhaloff/wrabbity/README.md

 Getting Started
 ---------------

-My goal is to wrap all rabbitmq patterns in a class, where all work can be organised perfectly within the class wrapper.
+My goal is to wrap all rabbitmq patterns in a wrapper, where all work can be organised perfectly within this wrapper.

+For instance, you need to create a wrabbity object inside this "main" function and then just pass the wrabbity object to other functions.

 Here is a quick demo